trangle1302/trangle1302.github.io/content/lifelist.md

   name = "Trang Le"
 +++

-Occationally, I'd second-guess myself.
-This is a list just to keep facts about what I've done, what I'm doing and want to do in the future.
+This is a (unorganized) list just to keep facts about what I've done, what I'm doing and want to do in the future.

 # Done
 - [x] Lived in 3 continents (Asia, Europe, America)
 - [x] Went on an Europan trip with my whole family (Sweden, Germany,  Czech, Autria, Italy, and a cruise to Helsinki!)
 - [x] Stayed in a castle (for a conference in Bertinoro)
 - [x] Watched a musical in London theather (Kinky Boots)
-- [x] Visited China town in London and San Francisco
+- [x] Visited China town in London, San Francisco, New York
 - [x] Learned Lindy Hop
-- [x] Published in Nature Genetics, Nature (and soon Nature Methods *finger crossed*)
+- [x] Published in Nature Genetics, Nature Methods, Nature
-- [x] Blood donation in Hanoi, Bremen, London and Stockholm (finding place in CA)
+- [x] Blood donation in Hanoi, Bremen, London, Stockholm, Palo Alto
 - [x] Organized parties in highschool
 - [x] Learned an instrument (piano)
 - [x] Saw the Northern Lights